gruntjs/grunt-contrib-jst/README.md

 Type: `String`
 Default: 'JST'

-The namespace in which the precompiled templates will be asssigned.  *Use dot notation (e.g. App.Templates) for nested namespaces.*
+The namespace in which the precompiled templates will be assigned.
+Use dot notation (e.g. App.Templates) for nested namespaces or false for no namespace wrapping.
+When false with amd option set true, templates will be returned directly from the AMD wrapper.

 #### processName
 Type: `function`